-Deferred tax assets on NOLCO was not recognized since Management believes that future taxable income will not be available against which the deferred tax can be utilized.
+Deferred tax on NOLCO was not recognized since Management believes that future taxable income will not be available against which the deferred tax can be utilized.

-The Company's interest income arising from cash in banks, cash equivalents and fixed-income securities, and realized gains on sale of listed equity securities are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT.
+The Company's interest income arising from cash in banks, cash equivalents and fixed-income securities, and realized gains on sale of listed equity securities are already subjected to final tax and are therefore excluded from the computation of taxable income.

-17. CONTINGENCIES
+18. CONTINGENCIES

-The Company has no pending legal cases as at December 31, 2022 and 2021 that may have a material effect on the Company's financial position and results of operations.
+The Company has no pending legal cases as at December 31, 2021 and 2020 that may have a material effect on the Company's financial position and results of operations.

-18. FINANCIAL RISK MANAGEMENT
+19. FINANCIAL RISK MANAGEMENT

 The Company's activities expose it to a variety of financial risks: market risk, which includes interest rate and equity price risks, credit risk and liquidity risk.
-The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and take appropriate actions to counter these risks.
+The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and takes appropriate actions to counter these risks.
 However, there is no guarantee that the strategies will work as intended.
 The policies for managing specific risks are summarized below.